-SECTION I: DEFENDANT INFORMATION Defendant Name (Last, First):Offense: Date of Birth:CARE Identification # (If available): SID or CID # (If available): Last Four Digits of Social Security Number: Current County or Municipality of Incarceration: Date of Magistrate Order: SECTION II: PREVIOUS HISTORY Has the defendant been determined to have a mental illness or to be a pe year? erson with an intellectual disability within the last $\square$ Yes $\square$ No $\square$ Unk Date of Previous Written Report of Collected Information (if application) Previous Mental Health and/or Intellectual Disability Information (i if available): SECTION III: CURRENT INFORMATION Most Recent Diagnosis(es) and Date(s) (if available): At time of the collection of information or as indicated of medical/mental/developmental impairments, is the defendant acutely deself-report? $\square$ Yes- Circle Above $\square$ No $\square$ Not Applicable- Reason Other relevant information pertaining to mental health and intellectual d service recommendations: isability history and/or previous treatment or Observations and Findings Based on Information Collected: idant is a person who has an intellectual disability. ☐ There is clinical evidence to support the belief that the defendence of a complete competency examination under Subchapter • • ☐ Any appropriate or recommended treatment or service: □None of the above.
-Procedures Used to Gather Information: SECTION IV: INFORMATION OF PROFESSIONAL SUBMITTING FO DRM Name, Credentials & Organization of Person Submitting Form: Date of Submission:
+SECTION I: DEFENDANT INFORMATION Defendant Name (Last, First):Offense: Date of Birth:CARE Identification # (If available): SID or CID # (If available): Last Four Digits of Social Security Number: Current County or Municipality of Incarceration: Date of Magistrate Order: SECTION II: PREVIOUS HISTORY Has the defendant been determined to have a mental illness or to be a year? • \square Yes \square No \square Pate of Previous Written Report of Collected Information (if app Unknown Previous Mental Health and/or Intellectual Disability Informatio n (if available): SECTION III: CURRENT INFORMATION Most Recent Diagnosis(es) and Date(s) (if available): At time of the collection of information or as indicated medical/mental/developmental impairments, is the defendant acutely self-report? · · · ☐ Yes- Circle Above ☐ No ☐ A Other relevant information pertaining to mental health and intellectual service recommendations: Not Applicable- Reasonal disability history and/or previous treatment or Observations and Findings Based on Information Collected: ☐Defendant is a person who has a mental illness. ☐De fendant is a person who has an intellectual disability. ☐ There is clinical evidence to support the belief that the de undergo a complete competency examination under Subchap ☐ Any appropriate or recommended treatment or service: □None of the above.
+Procedures Used to Gather Information: SECTION IV: INFORMATION OF PROFESSIONAL SUBMITTING FORM Name, Credentials & Organization of Person Submitting Form: Date of Submission: